Jonathan2251/lbd/_sources/funccall.rst.txt

 Variable sized array support
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-LLVM supports variable sized arrays in C99 [#stacksave]_.
-The following code
+LLVM supports variable sized arrays (VLA) as introduced in C99 [#stacksave]_
-added for this support.
-Set them to expand, meaning llvm uses other DAGs
-replace them.
+[#wiki-vla]_.
+The following code is added to support this feature.
+These intrinsics are set to
+expand, meaning LLVM replaces them with other DAG nodes during code generation.

 .. rubric:: lbdex/chapters/Chapter9_3/Cpu0ISelLowering.cpp
 .. literalinclude:: ../lbdex/Cpu0/Cpu0ISelLowering.cpp